 What actually drives price in this segment

-- Year precision — 1950 and 1951 "Broadcasters" and early Nocasters command the highest premiums; 1952–1954 production Telecasters are still exceptional vintage pieces but slightly more accessible
+- Year precision — 1950 and 1951 "Broadcasters" and early Nocasters command the highest premiums; 1952–1954 production Telecasters are still exceptional but slightly more available

-- Finish originality — butterscotch blonde is the standard blackguard finish; a refin drops value significantly in this segment where originality is paramount
+- Finish originality — butterscotch blonde is the standard blackguard finish; a refin drops value significantly in a segment where originality is paramount

-- Pickup originality — blackguard-era Tele pickups are among the most studied single-coil designs ever produced; replacements (even period-correct) meaningfully reduce collector value, while original matched sets drive premiums
+- Pickup originality — blackguard-era Tele pickups are among the most studied single-coil designs ever produced; original matched sets drive premiums over any replacement

-- Neck shape — early-'50s necks run very chunky by modern standards; many have been shaved or reshaped by previous owners and those are worth far less
+- Neck shape — early-'50s necks are very chunky by modern standards; shaved or reshaped necks reduce value significantly

 - Hardware completeness — original screws, bridge plate, control plate, and strap buttons matter at this level